Juniperus chinensis aka Chinese Juniper

 Chinese Juniper, Chinese Pyramid Juniper, Blue Alps

-How to care for Chinese Juniper
+How difficult is it to take care of Chinese Juniper

 Chinese Juniper requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.